Skip to content

 Step 4: Review your work

-Ensure your content follows the Braze Docs Style Guide by reviewing your work in a site preview.
+Create your content by following the Braze Docs Style Guide and reviewing your work in a site preview.
 If you need to make additional changes, see Make additional changes.
 Otherwise, you can request a review from the Braze Docs team.

 In a PR comment, tag @braze-inc/docs-team to request a site preview.